 There are multiple play parks in the park at the loch shore and next to the carpark at Moss O’ Balloch.
 Parking here also provides easy access to the local shops, cafes and restaurants in Balloch.

-Toilets can be found at the Castle in the park and are open 10am - 4pm during the summer months.
+Toilets can be found at the Castle in the park and are open 9.30am – 3.00pm during the winter months (longer in the summer).
 Other toilets be found in Balloch town at the bus station and there is a 24 hour toilet by the local Tourist Information centre opposite Balloch train station.

 The Tourist Information Centre hosts a free leaflet about the park which includes a map to help you explore and get around.
 Keep an eye out on the noticeboards in the park for upcoming events.